Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Vulnerable Edge Manipulation (VEM)

 The update constraints in the FRL system limit the adversary’s capacity to scale or optimize the malicious updates in the continuous space, making existing model poisoning attacks (MPA) ineffective against the FRL system.
 Therefore, to launch poisoning attacks on FRL, we first consider data poisoning attacks where the attacker changes the label of the training dataset to disrupt the consensus of benign updates.
 For example, in a random label-flip attack \cite{biggio2012poisoning}, the adversary submits a relatively random ranking to the server for aggregation.
 We illustrate the impact of such attack in Fig. \ref{fig:challenges} (a), where the first two rows represent benign updates (selecting edges [1,~6,~2]), while the third row represents malicious updates.
 After majority voting, the global model still selects edges [1,~6,~2] for the \textit{subnetwork}, resulting in a potential accuracy increase.
 Additionally, in FRL \cite{mozaffari2023every}, the adversary is considered as the `worst-case' untargeted poisoning attack on FRL, where the adversary computes the rankings based on its benign data and uses majority voting to simulate the aggregated ranking.
 Each malicious client then submits the reverse of this simulated global ranking to the FRL server for aggregation (we refer to this as a reverse-rank attack hereinafter).
 However, this seemingly strongest approach is still ineffective for poisoning FRL.
 As shown in Fig. \ref{fig:challenges} (b), even though the malicious user reverses the ranking of every edge, it still results in the selection of edges [1,~6,~2] for the \textit{subnetwork} after majority voting.
 The failure of the above two examples lies in the fact that the ranking-based update imposes an upper bound on the adversary's potential damage, thereby minimizing their influence on the global model selection.
 Consequently, it becomes difficult for the minority to alter the voting outcomes against the majority.

 However, we observe that FRL is not inherently robust, and there are specific edges that are particularly vulnerable to poisoning attacks.
 To verify this argument, we record the \textit{reputation} difference between each edge and the selection boundary $\gamma$, which is calculated as $\Delta_j = |w_j - \gamma|$, and $w_j$ is the \textit{aggregated reputation} for edge $e_j$ (for $j \in [1, n]$).
 This metric indicates the minimal modification needed for edge $e_j$ to cross the selection boundary, thereby reflecting its vulnerability.
 A lower value of $\Delta_j$ signifies a higher vulnerability.
 As illustrated in Fig. \ref{fig:difference}, there is a significant variation in $\Delta_j$ (for $j \in [1, n]$), ranging from 0 to 5616 for the MNIST dataset and from 0 to 17208 for the CIFAR10 dataset.
-Additionally, we use the red dash line to indicate the max adversary damage (e.g., 20\% malicious rate), the edges to the left of it are considered vulnerable edges.
+(Details of the experiment setting can be seen in Appendix \ref{app:fig3}.)
+Additionally, we use the red dash line to indicate the max adversary damage (e.g., 20\% malicious rate).
+Edges to the left of this line are considered vulnerable, as the required reputation change is smaller than the maximum adversary damage.

 Based on the above observation, we update malicious ranking by manipulating only the vulnerable edges.
 As a result, the global model selects edges [5,~2,~6] for the \textit{subnetwork}, leading to a potential accuracy drop, as shown in Fig. \ref{fig:challenges} (c).